 My nursing adventure started at a bird and reptile specialist which gave me great insight into species that aren’t domesticated like our dogs and cats.
 I then moved to a small animal practice and fell in love with the fur kind.
 There’s no saying whether I’m a dog, cat or bird person.
 I love all animals and give every species in my care the tender love and care they need.

-At home I live with my fiancé and our 6 year old daughter.
-We have 2 cats Loki and Ivar, an 11 year old Golden Retriever Bailey and 4 budgies!
+At home I live with my partner and our 7 year old daughter.
+We have 2 cats Loki and Ivar, as well as a cheeky Boston Terrier named Bjorn!

 Pet Wellness Centre is a place to call home and I will strive to give your pets the very best care possible in the hope that Pet Wellness Centre can become their home away from home too!
 I’m looking forward to meeting everyone’s wonderful pets and of course the pet’s wonderful owners!”